See Rye in Action

 Step 4: Poll for awaiting_confirmation

-After creating the intent, poll the /api/v1/checkout-intents/{id} enpdoint with a GET request until it reaches the awaiting_confirmation state.
-Use the value of the id field returned in step 3.
+After creating the intent, poll the /api/v1/checkout-intents/{id} endpoint with a GET request until the state is awaiting_confirmation.
+Use the id from the previous step.

 curl --request GET \